 That being said, I would have a degree of language survival skills in Japan, Hong Kong, and Singapore.
 I know HK’s main language is Cantonese, but there is some crossover from what I’ve heard.
-Singapore has four official languages, English and standardized Mandarin being two of them.
-(Tamil and Malay being the others)
+Singapore has four official languages: English and standardized Mandarin being two of them.

 I once heard Portuguese referred to as “drowning Spanish” by an old HS teacher which, unfortunately, has become my mental associate for it.
-The last two countries don’t bother me language-wise, and I just feel like it’d be okay since I would most likely go by tour with guides.
+The last two countries don’t bother me linguistic-wise, and I just feel like it’d be okay since I would most likely go by tour with guides.

 The language barrier aside, I also don’t know much about the culture or its food.
 I’ve never had good experiences when I tried making Korean friends in the past so I’ve never really bothered to learn.